-The ESPECRP project is subject to the following Yemeni laws and regulations: National Water Sector Strategy and Investment Program; Water Law No. 33 issued in 2002 and modified in 2006 after the creation of Ministry of Water and Environment, Its by-law was issued in 2011 by the Cabinet decree.
+The ESPECRP and AF1 & AF2 projects are subject to the following Yemeni laws and regulations: National Water Sector Strategy and Investment Program; Water Law No. 33 issued in 2002 and modified in 2006 after the creation of Ministry of Water and Environment, its by-law was issued in 2011 by the Cabinet decree.

 The law defines water resources as any water available in the republic's territory and its share of common waters jointly owned with neighboring countries.
 This is comprised of ground water, surface water, wastewater after purification, and saline water after desalination.
 The law's main objective is to regulate, develop, sustain and increase efficiencies in water utilization, protect from pollution, transport, and engage the beneficiaries of water installations in participatory management, investment, development, operation, maintenance and preservation at the various stages of development.
 Water is considered as a common property accessible to all.
 Management of water resources is entrusted to the National Water Resources Authority, which assess the resources, classify water basins and zones, and prepare the national water plan, which is considered as one of the components of national economic and social planning.
 Priorities of water use are: drinking and domestic use shall have absolute priority.
 Then in declining priority, watering livestock, public utilities, irrigation, industrial purposes, minimal level of environmental needs.
 For these uses water distribution and transport should be done according to hygiene means.
 Existing and acquired water rights prior to the issuance of the law will be maintained, except in special cases when fair compensation will be ensured.
 Traditional water rights of rainwater harvesting and natural runoff flow in relation to irrigation shall be maintained.
 The same applies for the traditional rights on natural springs, streams, and creeks.
-The Water Law and its by-law are a notable achievement in Yemeni legislation and provide important legislation for environmental management of UNDP/ ESPECRP activities.
-This national law gives priority to the principle of environmental protection and pollution prevention, and not only to the mitigation or compensation of impacts.
-It also encourages research and development in all environmental aspects.
-Hence, the project will adopt measures, to the extent technically and financially feasible, that avoid or minimize water usage so that the project's water use does not have significant adverse impacts on communities, other users and the environment.
-These measures include, but are not limited to, the use of additional technically feasible water conservation measures, the use of alternative water supplies, water consumption offsets to maintain total demand for water resources within the available supply, and evaluation of alternative project locations.
+The Water Law and its by-law are a notable achievement in Yemeni legislation and provide important legislation for environmental management of UNDP/ ESPECRP and AF1 & AF2's activities.